jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - As the party catches their breath the hard rain turns into more of a drizzle but due to the circumstances in camp no one can perform anything but a Short Rest.
 - Freya gets some much needed HP back from the Short Rest and nothing sneaks up on the party in the process.
   - **Note**, dice rolls for Short Rests are returned after a Long Rest.
-Other things such as Ki points for Monk characters only come back during a Long Rest as well.
-We need to find some structure like a cave to take a Long Rest.
+For Monks, when you spend a Ki point, it is unavailable until you finish a short or long rest, at the end of which you draw all of your expended Ki back into yourself.
+You must spend at least 30 minutes of the rest meditating to regain your Ki points.

 ### Love Boat?
 - Wake up in the morning feeling like P-Diddy